araaish/potluck/README.md

 ### Options
 The potluck extension icon in the extensions toolbar provides user options to customize your feed.
-You can choose the number of potluck recommendation videos you want to see homepage from the options [5,10,15,20].
-You can also select the number of rows of YOutube recommendations you want to see from the options [1,2,3,5].
-To stay compatible with
-Youtube's dark mode, there is a dark mode toggle that changes the text between black and white.
+You can choose the number of potluck recommendation videos you want to see on the homepage from the options [5,10,15,20].
+You can also select the number of rows of Youtube recommendations you want to see from the options [1,2,3,5].
+To stay compatible with Youtube's dark mode, there is a dark mode toggle that changes the text between black and white.

 ### Motivation
 The Youtube algorithm is a great mechanism for exploration.
 But it is designed to maximize watchtime using signals that operate directly with your subconscious behavior. potluck is an effort to minimize watchtime - in a way that is transparant to you.
 The only signal is the people whose opinion you value.

 ### Current Issues
 1. The recommednation button doesn't load upon navigating to a video from the homepage.
 Refreshing the page usually works.